getFairAI/script-examples/3d-animation/README-3d-animation.md

 5. Put the `MoistMix.vae.pt` file on the `models/VAE` folder of the directory you downloaded the WebUI

+6. Put the `easynegative.safetensors`, `bad-hands-5.pt`, and `badhandv4.pt` files on the `embeddings` folder of the directory you downloaded the WebUI

-6. Navigate to the root folder of the directory you downloaded the WebUI and create a new environment
+7. Navigate to the root folder of the directory you downloaded the WebUI and create a new environment

 ```sh
 python3 -m venv stable-diffusion-webui-venv
 ```

-7. On the same directory, activate the environment created
+8. On the same directory, activate the environment created

 ```sh
 source stable-diffusion-webui-venv/bin/activate
 ```

-8. On the same directory, start the WebUI on API mode
+9. On the same directory, start the WebUI on API mode

 ```sh
 bash webui.sh --api
 ```

-9. Download the script files and extract them to some folder
+10. Download the script files and extract them to some folder

-10. Place your Arweave wallet file in the same folder under the name `wallet.json`
+11. Place your Arweave wallet file in the same folder under the name `wallet.json`

-**Note:** Wallet must have funds in Bundlr node 1
+**Note:** Wallet must have funds in Bundlr node 2

-11. Run the 3D Animation model script
+12. Run the 3D Animation model script

 ```bash
 ts-node 3d-animation.ts